 Chapel of the Holy Cross History

-Originally, Marquerite attempted to build her chapel in Budapest with Lloyd Wright, the son of Frank Lloyd Wright, but had to abort the build due to the beginning of World War II.
-It was not until many years later that she finally decided to build the Chapel in Sedona.
+Marguerite attempted to build her chapel in Budapest with Lloyd Wright, the son of Frank Lloyd Wright, but had to abort the build due to the beginning of World War II.
+Afterwards it took many years before she settled on Sedona as the site for the Chapel.
+In fact, it was not until 1956 that the Chapel of the Holy Cross was finally built, over 20 years after she had the idea of the Chapel.

 For additional history of the Chapel be sure to visit: About the Chapel of the Holy Cross.